T.anything

 Doing something with T.anything

-requires being explicitly downcast before it’s possible to do
+requires being explicitly downcast before it’s possible to do anything meaningful with a value of such a type:

 def print_if_even(x)